adhuliya/knots/span/span-setup-and-use.md

 `Ubuntu 18.04.2 x86_64-linux-gnu`.
 Although we don't use any exclusive features of the system, if SPAN crashes on your system, this information could be a good clue.
-That said, the system should run on any descent Linux distribution with target triple `x86_64-linux-gnu`.
+That said, the system should run on any decent Linux distribution with target triple `x86_64-linux-gnu`.

 <a name="python"></a>